 Although most lead-acid or AGM batteries are sealed to improve their safety, they still do not offer many safety features that lithium batteries do.

 Lithium batteries typically have an integrated battery management system (BMS) which helps them charge and operate more efficiently and safely.
 Lead-acid batteries are also susceptible to damage and overheating when being charged and discharged but do not have a BMS to help protect them.

-Additionally, LiFePO4 batteries are made out of non-combustible and non-toxic materials.
+Additionally, LiFePO4 batteries are made out of non-toxic materials that resist thermal runaway.
 This adds to not only increased safety for the user but the environment as well.